telerik/ajax-docs/api/server/Telerik.Web.UI.Widgets/FileItem.md

 Gets the tag of the file/directory item.
 Used in custom content providers (can store additional data).

+###  Url `String`

+Gets the url which will be inserted into the RadEditor content area.

 ## Methods

+###  RemoveLastSeparator

+Utility method used when serializing.
+Removes the last javascript array separator from the underlying
+            StringBuilder of writer.

+#### Returns

+`System.Void`

 ###  Serialize